SDG 11 Data Pathfinder

 From 2006 to 2011, the Phased Array type L-band Synthetic Aperture Radar (PALSAR) aboard the Advanced Land Observing Satellite-1 (ALOS) acquired data using multiple observation modes in single, dual, and full polarization.
 ALOS was a mission of the Japan Aerospace Exploration Agency (JAXA).
 ALOS PALSAR imagery is distributed by ASF DAAC through an international agreement with JAXA.
 In addition to standard L-band SAR products, radiometrically terrain corrected (RTC) analysis-ready products are available in GeoTIFF format through Vertex.

 To learn more about SAR and processing Level 1 data, please see the Earthdata Getting Started with SAR page and NASA's Applied Remote Sensing Training (ARSET) Introduction to SAR training.
-In addition, you can view the Earthdata webinars Introduction to SAR Data and Applications of SAR in GIS Environments.
-The ASF DAAC has an extensive collection of SAR Data Recipes that demonstrate many of the applications of SAR in Earth observation.
+Other resources include the Earthdata webinars Introduction to SAR Data and Applications of SAR in GIS Environments.
+ASF DAAC has an extensive collection of SAR Data Recipes that demonstrate many of the applications of SAR for Earth observation.

 LP DAAC's AppEEARS offers the ability to extract subsets, transform, and visualize MODIS and VIIRS land cover-related data products.
 Two types of sample requests are available: point samples of geographic coordinates or area samples of vector polygons.
 ORNL DAAC subsetting tools provide a means to simply and efficiently access and visualize MODIS and VIIRS land cover types.